Nextiva / Blog / Marketing & Sales

 You need to demonstrate that you’ve heard their concerns and acted on them.

-Leverage churn data and customer feedback metrics to identify the exact reasons customers left.
+Customer feedback is vital for understanding their needs and improving the customer experience at every stage of the lifecycle.
 Then use this information to make targeted improvements and communicate those changes directly to affected customers.

 Stats about customer feedback